TypesettingTools/Aegisub/README.md

 There are a few optional dependencies that must be installed and on your PATH:

 1. msgfmt, to build the translations
-2. WinRAR, to build the portable installer
-3. InnoSetup, to build the regular installer
+2. InnoSetup, to build the regular installer
-4. 7zip, to build the regular installer
+3. 7zip, to build the regular installer
-5. Moonscript, to build the regular installer
+4. Moonscript, to build the regular installer

 All other dependencies are either stored in the repository or are included as submodules.